A reliable support service should be the cornerstone of every company. We work hard to make ours better and better.

-Here we outline a serious of tips that can help you speed up the support process, and save you from writing multiple emails just to describe the issue you are facing, so the investigation could start.
+Here we outline a series of tips that can help you speed up the support process, and save you from writing multiple emails just to describe the issue you are facing, so the investigation could start.

 Use the appropriate channel